BenutzerEinsZweiDrei/Cinematherapy/README.md

 ## Here are some good movies to watch against depression:

 - Stranger Than Fiction: This movie encourages self-discovery and embracing life's possibilities.
-(IMDb Rating: 7.9)
+(IMDb Rating: 7.9) Streame auf https://youtu.be/NhNokljrP8g?si=Jk3XRr8SKAbqwW7y
 - Whisper of the Heart: It inspires creativity and pursuing one's dreams.
-(IMDb Rating: 8.2)
+(IMDb Rating: 8.2) Streame auf: Netflix
 - Only Yesterday: Provides a heartwarming and introspective look at life's transitions.
-(IMDb Rating: 8.1)
+(IMDb Rating: 8.1) Streame auf: Netflix
 - Her: Explores the complexities of human connection and emotions in a technological world.
 (IMDb Rating: 8.3)
 - Lost in Translation: Delve into the themes of loneliness, identity, and finding oneself in unfamiliar places.
 (IMDb Rating: 7.6)
 - Lord of the Rings: Offers a grand and epic adventure that inspires hope and resilience.
-(IMDb Rating: 8.9)
+(IMDb Rating: 8.9) Streame auf: Amazon Prime
 - Swiss Army Man: Delivers a poignant and unexpected story of friendship, self-acceptance, and embracing the absurd.
 (IMDb Rating: 7.2)
 - Manchester by the Sea: Explores grief, loss, and finding strength in the face of adversity.
-(IMDb Rating: 7.8)
+(IMDb Rating: 7.8) Streame auf: Amazon Prime
 - Adaptation: Examines the creative process, self-doubt, and the pursuit of artistic fulfillment.
-(IMDb Rating: 7.2)
+(IMDb Rating: 7.2) Streame auf: https://youtu.be/fYTN42dXTq0?si=zcx9m8Sdw_1K7lCV
 - The Darjeeling Limited: Embarks on a journey of self-reflection, healing, and sibling relationships.
-(IMDb Rating: 7.3)
+(IMDb Rating: 7.3) Streame auf: Disney

 These movies offer themes of hope, resilience, self-discovery, and embracing life's possibilities.
 They can provide emotional uplifting messages and an authentic portrayal of human experiences

 ## Here are some movies that have a strong impact:

 - Dead Poets Society: This movie explores the themes of embracing creativity and finding the courage to follow your dreams.
-(IMDb Rating: 8.1)
+(IMDb Rating: 8.1) Streame auf: Disney
 - The Virgin Suicides: It provides an understanding of the complexities of teenage life and finding beauty in youth.
-(IMDb Rating: 7.3)
+(IMDb Rating: 7.3) Streame auf: https://youtu.be/T6AyQvNBtmU?si=vToOdUGsQpBpy_46
 - Girl, Interrupted: This film showcases the journey of overcoming mental illness and finding strength in vulnerability.
 (IMDb Rating: 7.4)
 - Ordinary People: It delves into the process of dealing with grief and finding hope in the healing process.
-(IMDb Rating: 7.8)
+(IMDb Rating: 7.8) Streame auf: Paramount+
 - Harold and Maude: This movie embraces life and finding joy in the unexpected.
-(IMDb Rating: 7.0)
+(IMDb Rating: 7.0) Streame auf: https://youtu.be/BLP5I2xFSwQ?si=_oWrbQlWCsLdkQu-
 - It's Such a Beautiful Day: It explores the complexities of mental illness and finding hope in the midst of darkness.
 (IMDb Rating: 7.8)
 - Last Life in the Universe: This film embraces solitude and finding meaning in quiet moments.
-(IMDb Rating: 7.5)
+(IMDb Rating: 7.5) Streame auf: https://youtu.be/iB2kqlrC29w?si=954qvz80QOlijmkm
 - The Seventh Continent: It deals with the theme of suicide and finding closure in loss.
 (IMDb Rating: 7.8)
 - Synecdoche, New York: This movie confronts mortality and finding meaning in life's imperfections.
 (IMDb Rating: 7.2)
 - American Beauty: It provides an understanding of the complexities of suburban life and finding beauty in the mundane.
-(IMDb Rating: 7.8)
+(IMDb Rating: 7.8) Streame auf: Paramount+

 These movies tackle various emotional and psychological themes and are known for leaving a strong impact on the audience.